terraform-aws-modules/terraform-aws-eks/examples/irsa/README.md

-# IRSA example

-This is EKS example using IAM Roles for Service Account feature for pods.
+# IAM Roles for Service Accounts

+This example shows how to create an IAM role to be used for a Kubernetes `ServiceAccount`.
+It will create a policy and role to be used by the [cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) using the [public Helm chart](https://github.com/kubernetes/autoscaler/tree/master/charts/cluster-autoscaler).

+The AWS documentation for IRSA is here: https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html

 ## Usage